Derrickthedesigner/HR_Assignment/README.md

-####HUMAN RESOURCE ANALYSIS.
+# HUMAN RESOURCE ANALYSIS.

-40 Practice Questions in Data Science & Machine Learning.

-Overview.
+# Overview

-This project explores a comprehensive set of data science and machine learning techniques applied to a real-world Human Resources dataset.

-Through 40 questions, it covers the full analytics pipeline—exploratory data analysis (EDA) to business insights, data visualization, and dimensionality reduction using Principal Component Analysis (PCA).
+This project explores a comprehensive set of data science and machine learning techniques applied to a real-world Human Resources dataset.Through 40 questions, it covers the full analytics pipeline—exploratory data analysis (EDA) to business insights, data visualization, and dimensionality reduction using Principal Component Analysis (PCA).

-Objectives.
+# Objectives

-•	Perform  EDA to understand employee attributes and organizational trends.
+Perform  EDA to understand employee attributes and organizational trends.

-•	Derive business insights from salary, engagement, recruitment, and performance data.
+Derive business insights from salary, engagement, recruitment, and performance data.

-•	Create clear visualizations to communicate findings effectively.
+Create clear visualizations to communicate findings effectively.

-•	Apply PCA and clustering to reduce dimensionality.
+Apply PCA and clustering to reduce dimensionality.

-•	Strengthen proficiency in Pandas, Seaborn, Matplotlib.
+Strengthen proficiency in Pandas, Seaborn, Matplotlib.

-Topics Covered.
+# Topics Covered.

-Part A: Exploratory Data Analysis
+# Part A: Exploratory Data Analysis

-•	Dataset structure, missing values, unique counts.
+Dataset structure, missing values, unique counts

-Part B: Business Analysis.
+# Part B: Business Analysis

-•	Salary comparisons by gender, marital status, race.
+Salary comparisons by gender, marital status, race

-•	Recruitment source effectiveness.
+Recruitment source effectiveness

-Part C: Data Visualization.
+# Part C: Data Visualization

-•	Histograms, barplots, boxplots, heatmaps.
+Histograms, barplots, boxplots, heatmaps

-•	Stacked bar charts and scatterplots for performance metrics.
+Stacked bar charts and scatterplots for performance metrics

-Part D: PCA & Clustering.
+# Part D: PCA & Clustering

-•	Feature standardization and PCA transformation.
+Feature standardization and PCA transformation

-•	KMeans clustering before and after PCA.
+KMeans clustering before and after PCA

-•	Use cases for PCA in HR analytics.
+Use cases for PCA in HR analytics

-What I Learned.
+# What I Learned.

-•	How to structure a full data science workflow from raw data to insights.
+How to structure a full data science workflow from raw data to insights.

-•	The importance of data cleaning and preprocessing before modeling.
+The importance of data cleaning and preprocessing before modeling.

-•	How visualizations enhance interpretability and stakeholder communication.
+How visualizations enhance interpretability and stakeholder communication.

-•	Practical applications of PCA in survey analysis and clustering.
+Practical applications of PCA in survey analysis and clustering.

-•	How HR metrics like satisfaction, engagement, and absences can be quantitatively analyzed to support strategic decisions.
+How HR metrics like satisfaction, engagement, and absences can be quantitatively analyzed to support strategic decisions.